 Okay, maybe that’s just us.
 We happen to like wine, okay?
 And not only that, but it’s a great icebreaker with our clients, and a fun excuse to spend time with them.
 And hey, we do have coffee if you really insist.

-If you are still searching for an agency who checks everything off the list, why not give us a call?
+Are you still in the process of choosing a creative agency?
+Why not consider Studiothink?
 We’re passionate about finding branding, marketing and web design solutions that help make your company successful.
-And, we are (somewhat) cool.
+We meet all of the criteria of a good agency, and as a bonus, we are (somewhat) cool.